BigBang1112/gbx-net/README.md

 The library does not load anything dynamically and does not use reflection, so this is **fully supported**.

 GBX.NET is a huge library when everything is included (over 1.5MB), so please use this whenever it's possible.
-Code was written to be as trimmable as possible, so the different is huge (much bigger than in GBX.NET v1).
+Code was written to be very trimmable, so the difference is huge (much bigger than in GBX.NET v1).

 > Expect this to work only with `dotnet publish`.

 ## Explicit vs. Implicit parse

 TODO

+## Only header parse

+As mentioned earlier, you can largely speed up Gbx reading in case your information is available in the header part of Gbx.

+However, if the information is something serious, you should still *validate it against the body*, in other words: read the full Gbx, which this process will use the information from the body instead, and overwrite what was read in the header.

 ## NativeAOT